 I know that things are different for every child, blah blah blah, but I have talked to so many other parents who say the same thing; why did they tell us two would be so bad?
 Parenting a three-year-old is like parenting an (adorable) emotionally unstable mini-tyrant.

-As we have struggled with our little man fighting fiercely for his independence, I have learned a few things along the way.
-I’ve also read about 50 million parenting books that pretty much all contradict each other.
+We have 4 children and they have all gone through power struggles and fought fiercely for their independence.
+I have learned a few things along the way and I’ve also read about 50 million parenting books that pretty much all contradict each other.

 This basically breaks every parenting rule I’ve ever read.

-I don’t mean have no consistency at all; you should still have consistency when it comes to the rules, but change up how you enforce the rules.
+I am not implying to have zero consistency at all; you should still have consistency with rules, but mix things up with how you go about enforcing the rules.

 A three-year-old is not going to listen 100% of the time.
 It’s just not going to happen.

-They don’t have impulse control like an adult does, so even if they KNOW they’re not supposed to do something, sometimes they just can’t help themselves.
+They don’t have impulse control the way that an adult does, so even if they KNOW they’re not supposed to do something, sometimes they just can’t help themselves.

 That doesn’t mean that when they don’t listen, we say “Oh, it’s OK, you don’t have impulse control so you can’t help it.”
 Not at all.